HomehistoryMedieval toilets in castles

 The first concept of nowadays toilets

-The medieval toilet was called latrine but also privy or garderobe as a euphemism.
-Other names included: ‘privy chamber’ or just ‘privy’, but also draught, gong, siege-house, necessarium, and even golden tower.
-The term garderobe later came to mean wardrobe in French and its original meaning was because of space which in castle toilets was never bigger than necessary.
-The medieval toilet was basically primitive, except for castles where one might find a little more comfort than elsewhere but also more privacy and efficient waste disposal.
+The medieval toilet was called a latrine, but also a privy or a garderobe as a euphemism.
+Other names included ‘privy chamber’ or just ‘privy,’ but also draught, gong, siege-house, necessarium, and even golden tower.
+The term “garderobe” later came to mean “wardrobe” in French, and its original meaning was due to the space, which in castle toilets was never bigger than necessary.
+The medieval toilet was basically primitive, except for castles, where one might find a little more comfort than elsewhere, but also more privacy and efficient waste disposal.
 Castle toilets are still easily identifiable because they protrude from exterior walls.

-Toilets were usually built into the walls so that they projected out on corbels and any waste could fall below into the castle moat.
-Sometimes, waste went directly into a river, and some castles, instead, had latrine shafts emptying directly in the courtyard or bailey while still others hung conveniently over a cliff face.
+Toilets were usually built into the walls so that they projected out on corbels, and any waste could fall below into the castle moat.
+Sometimes, waste went directly into a river, and some castles, instead, had latrine shafts emptying directly into the courtyard or bailey, while still others hung conveniently over a cliff face.

 medieval toilet exterior

 Another design was to have tiers of toilets on the outside wall where the shafts sent waste to the same collection point.
-There were also toilets in ground floor buildings and these had stone drainage channels to drain away waste.
-Waste from such collection points, or from the ditch in general, was likely collected by local farmers to be reused as fertilizer.
+There were also toilets on the ground floor buildings, and these had stone drainage channels to drain away waste.
+Waste from such collection points, or the ditch in general, was likely collected by local farmers to be reused as fertilizer.
 When castles became larger and more comfortable from the 14th century C.E., the number of conveniences increased accordingly.

 medieval toilets

-Lastly, there also were urinals.
-They were triangular holes built into some tower walls so that defenders did not have to leave their post for very long.
+Lastly, there were also urinals.
+They were triangular holes built into some tower walls so that defenders did not have to leave their posts for very long.

 medieval urinal